k10sj02/serious-sql/case-studies/Case-Study-02.b.bitcoin-financial-analytics-Mini-Case/README.md

 ### Insights Gleaned:

 1. **Market Date Analysis:**
-   - Identified the earliest and latest market dates in the dataset.
+   - Identified the earliest and latest market dates in the dataset as 2014-09-17 and the latest market date as 2021-02-24.
    - Investigated the high and low prices for all market dates.

 2. **Volume Analysis:**
-   - Determined the date with the highest volume traded and the corresponding volume.
+   - Determined the date with the highest volume traded and the corresponding volume was 2021-01-11, with a volume of 123,320,567,399 bitcoins.
    - Provided insights into the market's liquidity and trading activity.

 3. **Price Movement Analysis:**
    - Calculated the number of days where the low price was 10% less than the open price, indicating potential volatility.
+Found that 79 days had a low price 10% less than the open price.
-   - Analyzed the percentage of days where the close price exceeded the open price, reflecting bullish market sentiments.
+   - Analyzed that 54.5% of days had a higher close price than the open price, indicating bullish market sentiments.

 4. **Price Range Analysis:**
-   - Identified the date with the largest difference between the high and low prices, indicating significant intraday volatility.
+   - - Identified the largest difference between the high and low prices on 2021-02-23, which was 8914.339844, indicating significant intraday volatility.

 5. **Investment Performance Analysis:**
-   - Calculated the growth of a hypothetical investment of $10,000 made on a specific date until a later date, using close prices for valuation.
+   - Calculated that if you had invested $10,000 on 1st January 2016, your investment would be worth $772,151.72 as of 1st February 2021, representing a 7621.52% increase.

 ### Techniques Used: